-Vote FOR most stock (scrip) dividend proposals.
+Generally vote FOR most stock (scrip) dividend proposals.

-Vote AGAINST proposals that do not allow for a cash option unless management demonstrates that the cash option is harmful to shareholder value.
+Generally vote AGAINST proposals that do not allow for a cash option unless management demonstrates that the cash option is harmful to shareholder value.

-Amendments to Articles of Association
+Amendments to Articles of Association and Company Bylaws

-Vote amendments to the articles of association on a CASE-BY-CASE basis.
+Vote amendments to the articles of association and Company Bylaws on a CASE-BY-CASE basis.